Promotion review information for agency recruitment staff

 - contact details for all the parties to the promotion review

-- the name and contact details for the agency nominee to sit on the promotion review commmittee
+- the name and contact details for the agency nominee to sit on the promotion review committee

 Note: The Review Team has prepared a checklist to assist in identifying what information is required.

-On the day the promotion review committee decides the outcome, the agency nominee usually advises the parties to the review and the agency's recruitment area of the decision.
+On the day the promotion review committee decides the outcome, the agency nominee usually advises the parties to the review of the decision and provides the committee's feedback verbally to individuals.